-The Texas Clean Energy Project (TCEP) is a “NowGen” Integrated Gasification Combined Cycle (IGCC) facility that will incorporate carbon capture and storage (CCS) technology in a first-of-its-kind commercial clean coal power plant.
-TCEP will be a 400MW power/poly-gen project that will also produce urea for the U.S. fertilizer market and capture 90 percent of its carbon dioxide (CO2) – approximately 3 million tons per year – which will be used for enhanced oil recovery (EOR) in the West Texas Permian Basin.
+The Texas Clean Energy Project (TCEP) is a “NowGen” Integrated Gasification Combined Cycle (IGCC) facility that will incorporate carbon capture, utilization and storage (CCUS) technology in a first-of-its-kind commercial clean coal power plant.
+TCEP will be a 400MW power/poly-gen project that will also produce urea for the U.S. fertilizer market and capture 90 percent of its carbon dioxide (CO2) – approximately 2 million tons per year – which will be used for enhanced oil recovery (EOR) in the West Texas Permian Basin.
 TCEP is being developed by Seattle-based Summit Power Group, which in July 2014 kicked off a front end engineering and design (FEED) update with China Huanqui Contracting & Engineering Corporation (HQC), a subsidiary of China National Petroleum Corporation (CNPC), Siemens, Technip and CH2M Hill.
 TCEP received a $450MM award in 2010 from the U.S. Department of Energy’s Clean Coal Power Initiative (CCPI).
 TCEP received its final air quality permit from the Texas Commission on Environmental Quality (TCEQ) on December 28, 2010.
-The project will be located in Penwell, Texas, 15 miles west of Odessa; construction is scheduled to begin in the Fall of 2013.
+The project will be located in Penwell, Texas, 15 miles west of Odessa.

-The Texas Clean Energy project will be the first United States based power plant that combines both Integrated Gasification Combined Cycle and carbon capture and storage technologies.
+The Texas Clean Energy project will be the first United States based power plant that combines both Integrated Gasification Combined Cycle and 90 percent carbon capture and storage technologies.
 It is scheduled for financial closing in April 2015 with a groundbreaking in Summer 2015.
 Commercial operation will commence in 2018.